 So, can your child step up and be an opinion-former?

 If ever there was a time our youth needed strong characters forged by sound core values and good ethics, it is now.

 Adversarial multimedia gaming, TV Reality Shows and a preoccupation with Blockbuster Films and its inevitable Celebrity culture is having a devastating impact on our younger generation’s moral fiber.
 The incredibly powerful social media can often be more of a moral cesspit than an uplifting medium.

 Parents, teachers and leaders should be alarmed that sensationalism, moral bankruptcy and self-serving violence have now become the character-forming staple diet of so many of our young people.

 Surely, there must be disaster looming when such distorted personal beliefs or values become the uncontested norm for a person’s social and emotional interaction.

-The author found that the best method to stimulate interaction is by engaging the listener in compelling and easily remembered short stories.
-Each story is crafted so as to be interesting to the reader and then be used to draw analogies and parallels that focus on a specific target value or belief.
+The author found that the best method to stimulate interaction is by engaging the listener in a compelling and easily remembered short story.
+Each story is crafted so as to engage the reader and draw analogies and parallels that focus on a specific target value or good personal belief.

 This particular approach was developed during the author’s experience as a leader when he had to transfer intrinsic values to various groups in industrial, commercial and religious settings.
-His apparent level of success prompted him to develop this method as a template for this “Moral Short Stories” Series.
+His apparent level of success prompted him to develop this method as a template for writing the “Moral Short Stories” Series.